 Each year, the Colorado Symphony presents a showcase of holiday performances throughout the Christmas season.

-In 2018, events kick off with "A Classical Christmas," a new musical revue of Christmas classics new and old, which will take place on December 7 and 8 in the Boettcher Concert Hall starting at 7:30 p.m.
+In 2018, events kicked off with "A Classical Christmas," a new musical revue of Christmas classics new and old, which takes place in the Boettcher Concert Hall starting at 7:30 p.m.
 Selections include songs from Handel's "Messiah," Holst's "Christmas Day," and Berlioz's "L'enfance du Christ."

-The Blossoms of Light returns to the Denver Botanic Gardens on York Street from November 24, 2018, to January 5, 2019.
+The Blossoms of Light returns to the Denver Botanic Gardens on York Street from late November to early January.
 Blossoms of Light transforms the garden into a winter wonderland full of over two million twinkling holiday lights, sure to enchant guests young and old alike.

 Meanwhile, at the Botanic Garden's Chatfield Farms location, the Rocky Mountain foothills serve as the backdrop for another light-based attraction, the Trail of Lights, which features moving animal sculptures, several crafting activities, and even a hayride through the colorful displays.